Nora-Dongdong/bee-mortality-survey/README.md

 Custom utility functions for data consistency and cleaning are maintained in src/core_tools.py to ensure reproducibility across different survey years.

 Data Source:
-...All the information regarding name, address, contact information, and location has been taken away.
+Raw data is not open access.
+In the processed datasets, all information regarding name, address, contact information, and location has been dropped.

 Methodology: ..+GEE (Generalized Estimating Equations)